Kingxukai/linux/Documentation/usb/acm.rst

   usb.c: acm driver claimed interface c7b5f3f8
   usb.c: acm driver claimed interface c7691fa0

-If all this seems to be OK, fire up minicom and set it to talk to the ttyACM device and try typing 'at'.
+If all this seems to be OK, fire up minicom and set it to talk to the woke ttyACM device and try typing 'at'.
 If it responds with 'OK', then everything is working.